 When I think of chamomile, I think of soothing, rejuvenating chamomile tea.
-Indeed, the blossoms of chamomile plant are used in this manner as well as for cosmetic, decorative and medicinal uses, but did you know that some varieties of chamomile make an excellent lawn alternative?
+Indeed, the blossoms of chamomile plant are used as tea as well as for cosmetic, decorative, and medicinal uses, but did you know that some varieties of chamomile make an excellent lawn alternative?
 How to grow chamomile as lawn replacement and other chamomile lawn care necessary to grow chamomile lawn plants is covered in this article.

 Growing Chamomile Lawns

 Growing chamomile lawns have a few advantages over grass turf.
 They do not require regular mowing, fertilizing, or edging and are ideal in areas where mower access is a challenge and foot traffic is minimal.
 The German variety, Matricicaria chamomile, grows between 1 and 2 feet (31-61 cm.) tall and is used around beds or amongst the garden proper.
 It is grown not only for decorative purposes, but this type of chamomile is used for its herbal, medicinal qualities.
 If you wish to grow chamomile as a lawn alternative, you will need the English variety, Chamaemelum nobile.
 These chamomile lawn plants provide a low-growing, creeping habit.
 That being said, C. nobile is a flowering variety and not quite as suitable for a lawn substitute as the cultivar ‘Treneague,' which is a non-flowering dwarf cultivar.